 Option#3.
 Identification based on assistance information from AF

 The media application (i.e. AF) may provide/update to 5GS importance/dependency information of PDU sets in the form of group size (i.e. number of PDU set), indication of starting/ending PDU set of a group of PDU sets (e.g. sequence number, transmission time), importance/dependency information of the PDU set with respects to the position/order of PDU set in the group of PDU sets.
 5GS derives the importance/dependency relationship between different PDU sets using the assistance information from AF.
-Option#3 can be used together with Option #1, Option #2, Option #X or Option #Y, e.g. PDU set with 'I' field set in the RTP header indicates/resets the start of a group of PDU sets.
-The PDU sets with the highest importance or the base PDU set is detected using option #1, #2, #X, #Y, the importance/dependency information of other PDU sets is derived further with the assistance information from AF.
+Option#3 can be used together with Option #1, Option #2, Option #5 or Option #6, e.g. PDU set with 'I' field set in the RTP header indicates/resets the start of a group of PDU sets.
+The PDU sets with the highest importance or the base PDU set is detected using option #1, #2, #5, #6, the importance/dependency information of other PDU sets is derived further with the assistance information from AF.
 Option#3 also applies to the cases where the RTP header or NAL header is encrypted.

 Option#4.
 Identification based on traffic pattern